leafarz/face-recognition-test/README.md

 # face-recognition-test
-- Test project to create images, train and recognize faces in video.
+- Test project to create images, train and recognize faces in video using face and eye classifiers.

 ## Prerequisites
 - Python 3.7